10 Things YouTubers Hate About YouTube

 4. The YouTube Algorithm

-A few months ago, YouTube made it clear that the more time viewers spent watching a video, the more ads and revenue the creators would receive.
+YouTube makes it clear that the more time viewers spent watching a video, the more ads and revenue the creators would receive.

 This problem isn't as big as the other ones, but there are youtubers who hate that nearly half their revenue is taken away by Google.

-It's not a big deal if creators barely make anything or they make millions, but it does affect those somewhere in the middle.
+It's not a big deal if creators make hundreds of thousands to millions, but it does affect those on the low to middle end.

 Those annoyed ask for a fairer split between themselves and YouTube owners.
 They generally seek a 5-10 percent gain though I don't see that happening anytime soon.